by Steven Pike , Argon Electronics

 Having access to, experience of (and confidence in) their detector equipment is a critical element of effective CBRNe response.

-Even when working within tight time constraints, an observance of methodical scene management will be critical to ensuring that emergency responders are able to work in a controlled environment, that risk to themselves and the public is minimised, and that any potential crime scene is protected.
+Even when working within tight time constraints, an observance of methodical scene management will be critical to ensuring that emergency responders are able to work in a controlled environment, that risk to themselves and the public is minimized, and that any potential crime scene is protected.

 About the Author